The Plot (video game)

-The Plot is a video game developed by Odin Computer Graphics and published by Firebird Software in 1988 for the Amstrad CPC and Sinclair Spectrum.
-It was the last game by Odin to be released.
+The Plot is a video game developed by Odin Computer Graphics and published by Firebird Software in 1988 for the Amstrad CPC and ZX Spectrum.
+It was the last game released by Odin.

 Overview

 The Plot is a 2D flip-screen platformer.
 It is a parody of the Gunpowder Plot of 1605, with the player taking the role of Guy Fawkes in his attempt to blow up the English Houses of Parliament.
 He must search the vaults beneath Parliament, collecting sticks of dynamite to prepare the bomb.
 Fireworks can also be collected for points and special functions.
 When enough sticks of dynamite have been collected, the special firework must be taken to the start screen and lit to complete the game.